 According to the U.S. Department of Agriculture, in 2014 alone consumers, businesses, and government entities spent $1.46 trillion on food and beverage products.
 Similarly, in 2016 more than $4 trillion was spent on prescription drugs.
 All of these consumables are required to be filtered, strained or run through sieves.
 Consider these U.S. food standards:

-Filters, sieves and strainers are found across a wide range of industries processing an equally wide range of products.
+Test sieves, filters, and strainers are found across a wide range of industries processing an equally wide range of products.
 This is just a short list of examples:

 Sieves are a critical part of the production process.
 Recalling a pharmaceutical product due to quality defects or safety issues can damage the reputation and bottom line of any manufacturer.